Ivole32/remote-workflow/README.md

   - Workflows for compiling and other stuff like that
 - Run tests, builds, or deployment scripts
 - Do it all securely and repeatably

+(I used AI to get a better understanding of how the installation process should work, improve my texts, and help plan my next development steps.)